keith-ng/Projects/Reg - Singapore Flats Valuation/README.md

 ### Process:

-- Data preprocessing.
+- Data preprocessing
-- Exploratory Data Analysis
+- EDA
 - A variety of regression models were applied and the model with the highest R2 score was selected.
 - Data transformed and refined through normalisation.
 - Final Model used: Random Forest with a R2 score of 0.9621